 GroupGAP Farmer Training Course!

 North Shore EVP is an officially recognized USDA GroupGAP Partnership; the first in Hawai’i!
-We prepare farms for Harmonized GAP compliance, and are currently in session for Cohort 3!
-Applications for Cohort 4 are now available, with sessions starting in March; please call or email Lisa at 808-343-8196, or email@example.com, for more information.
+We prepare farms for Harmonized GAP compliance, and are currently in session for Cohort 4!
+Applications for Cohort 5 are not yet available; please call or email Lisa at 808-343-8196, or email@example.com, for more information on future cohorts.